sreenivas1440/sreenivas1440/README.md

 ## Hi there 👋 I'm SREENIVAS
-🎓 Computer Science graduate on a mission to evolve into a  AI Engineer.
+🎓 Computer Science graduate on a mission to evolve into a  Computer Science Engineer.
 🧠 A curious builder training my neuroplasticity through NLP, Speech, and ML.

 ## 🚀 About Me